How a bill becomes a law

-No law may be enacted in New York State unless it has been adopted by the Legislature in bill form.
-And to be adopted, it must first be introduced.
-With a single exception, bills can be introduced only by legislators or by standing committees of the Senate and Assembly.
-That exception is the Executive Budget, which is submitted directly by the Governor.
+The first step in the committee process is to introduce a bill into a committee.
+Bills are generally only introduced only by legislators or by standing committees of the Senate and Assembly.
+The only exception is the Executive Budget, which is submitted directly by the Governor.

-On introduction in the Senate, a bill goes to the Introduction and Revision Office, where it is examined and corrected, given a number, sent to the appropriate standing committee, entered into the Senate computer, deemed to have had its first and second readings and printed.
+On introduction in the Senate, a bill goes to the Introduction and Revision Office, given a number, and sent to the appropriate standing committee.

 The committee system acts as a funnel through which the large number of bills introduced each session must pass before they can be considered.
 The system also acts as a sieve to sift out undesirable or unworkable ideas.